 Mobile ad-hoc networks (MANETs) provide a useful means of connecting computers in unusual situations, such as search and rescue.
 However, they ignore those small, highly mobile devices that only support Bluetooth, a low-range, low-bandwidth Wifi alternative that consumes significantly less power.
 Allowing these devices to connect to Wifi MANETs could permit a variety of applications, from text messaging to VOIP to parallel processing.
 Bluetooth features several unusual characteristics that could make this difficult, though.
 In this project, I implemented this kind of integration and analyzed its success through physical testing and models both analytical and simulated.

 Dragga, Christopher, "Implementing Bluetooth Support In Wifi-Based Mobile Ad-Hoc Networks" (2008).
-Honors Projects.
-Paper 10.
+Mathematics, Statistics, and Computer Science Honors Projects.
+10.

 © Copyright is owned by author of this document